Astro Zindagi: Weekly Horoscope

 By Neeraj Dhankher

 Here is a guide to the week ahead for you.
-This is your forecast for October 28-November 3
+This is your forecast for November 4-10 Aries

 Aries